 Severe thunderstorm watch

-A warning that thunderstorms might form and could produce wind gusts greater than 58 mph and/or hail greater than ¾ of an inch in diameter.
+A warning that thunderstorms might form, and could eventually produce wind gusts greater than 58 mph and/or hail greater than ¾ of an inch in diameter.

 Severe thunderstorm warning

 Before a thunderstorm

 - Remove dead or rotting trees and branches that could fall, cause injury, or damage to property.